Why choose Bray Property Management?

 We make it a point to inspect your property annually.
 Not only do we do annual inspections, but we also conduct exterior drive-by inspections from summer to fall.
 Our maintenance department also works closely with us in relaying any information about the home when they do the spring and fall seasonal work or during any time they are in the property.

-Tenants are responsible for all utility charges, unless otherwise agreed upon in advance and in writing.
+Tenants are responsible for all utility charges, as outlined in the lease.
 Tenants must also change all billing information to their name within 3-days of the lease signing.
 If owner is currently on auto bill pay it will necessary to cancel that service before tenants can transfer.